vite-pwa/vite-plugin-pwa/README.md

 ![](https://user-images.githubusercontent.com/11247099/111190584-330cf880-85f2-11eb-8dad-20ddb84456cf.png)

 **Warning**: this is the default option when `strategies` and `registerType` are not configured.
-In order for the service worker to be included in the `index.html` page, you must invoke the `registerSW` method from the `virtual:pwa-register` module.
+In order for the service worker to be registered, you must invoke the `registerSW` method from the `virtual:pwa-register` module.

 ```ts